Front Yard Landscaping with Trees: Pick the Right Tree for Curb Appeal That Lasts

 Create layers

 Don’t just plop a tree in the middle of the lawn.
 Combine a canopy tree with understory plantings: a shade tree in back, a smaller flowering tree in front, and shrubs or perennials at the base.
 This layered approach mimics nature and looks more finished.
-Our landscaping around trees guide covers underplanting in detail.
+Our landscaping around trees guide covers underplanting in detail, and our list of plants that thrive under tree canopies will help you pick the right groundcovers and perennials for the base layer.

 Frame the house, don’t hide it